tektechnologies/Instructor-Prep/201/class_5.md

 - Last step is writing the function.
 ## This follows our class 5 from 102
 - We dont just jump into code.
-A. Talk about it.
+A. Talk about it. //Read the assignment.
-B. Learn about it.
+B. Learn about it. //Place technical requirements in comments.
-C. Then code it.
-first we need to figure out what the problem is and then we can start to build out our functions.
+C. Then code it. // complete a requirement and commit on branch that you can create a PR on. first we need to figure out what the problem is and then we can start to build out our functions.
 # Cover this Below:
-https://github.com/codefellows/code-201-guide/blob/master/curriculum/class-04/demo/demo.md
+- Cover IFFEs and function expressions. https://github.com/codefellows/code-201-guide/blob/master/curriculum/class-04/demo/demo.md
 ### Talk about adding names to anonymous functions to show the outcome in the stacktrace in the console.
 - We want to build out functions in a couple of differnet ways.
 For one, we may be working on a block of logic that does something and may eventually end up in a function where this named peice of code, can then have its parameters determined and can be called over and over.